EyitopeIO/awsiot-laptop-soc/README.md

 # awsiot-laptop-soc
-Upload to AWS the charging state of my Linux machine
+Upload to AWS the charging state of my Linux machine.
+Greengrass was installed on my Linux (Ubuntu) machine

 ## Components Used
 - aws.greengrass.Nucleus